mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ### Types of Email Campaigns

 Email marketing campaigns are broken into two distinct bins: manual and automated.

 #### Manual Campaigns

 For manual campaigns, these are similar to sending a regular email.
 You need draft and design content, enter that content into the email platform, select recipients, and send the email.
 While this process takes longer, it gives you greater control of the content you are distributing.
 In particular, manual campaigns are used when the content cannot be easily replicated.
 As so, emails such as nonrecurring event invitations and company announcements are common campaigns that are manually distributed.

-#### Automated Campaigns
+#### Automated Campaigns and Drip Campaigns

-On the other hand,
+Automated campaigns, on the other hand, are some of the most powerful functions performed by marketing departments.
+These are emails that are automatically sent to certain customers or prospects.
+They are typically the result of a trigger (which I discuss in more detail below).
+Automated campaigns are typically used when content is similar for all recipients, except for a few customized fields that a determined by merged fields (i.e. first name, order amount, location, etc.).

+When a company builds an automated email campaign that uses logic or multiple emails in a sequence, this is called **drip campaigns**.
+Based on the actions a consumer takes, a company can send highly targeted emails that can help provide greater value to customers and streamline the sales cycle.

 #### A Deeper Dive into Triggers

+With automated email campaigns, they are not possible without triggers.

+'

+A trigger is a function in email marketing that causes emails to automatically send to clients based on the customer's action.
+That is, when a piece of data is collected

+Triggers are important, because they are the foundation of building drip sequences.

 ###